 How do you calculate customer acquisition cost?

-To find you customer acquisition cost, simply divide your marketing expenses by the number of customers acquired in the same period.
+To determine your customer acquisition cost, simply divide your marketing expenses by the number of customers acquired in the same period.

 What is a good CAC ratio?